score-json/json/TSF/trustable/statements/JLS-05.md

     Jonas-Kirchhoff: 1.0
 ---

-The OSS nlohmann_json is widely used, actively maintained and uses github issues to track bugs and misbehaviours.
+The OSS nlohmann/json is widely used, actively maintained and uses github issues to track bugs and misbehaviours.